Auros/Enhancements/README.md

 Skip Intro (On): This setting controls whether or not the intro of the song can be skipped.
 (If long enough)

-Skip Outro (Off): This setting controls whether or not the outro of the song can be skipped.
+Skip Outro (On): This setting controls whether or not the outro of the song can be skipped.
 (If long enough)

 Radial (On): This controls whether or not the radial appears when you can skip a song.